 - Stocks or any kind of financial information; and

 - Market information, marketing plans, or strategic plans.

-Team members may not serve as a resident’s executor, trustee, administrator, or guardian or provide financial services or act under a power of attorney for a resident except in those cases where they are related by blood or marriage unless otherwise allowed by state law.
+Team members may not serve as a resident, elder, patient, or participant’s executor, trustee, administrator, or guardian or provide financial services or act under a power of attorney except in those cases where they are related by blood or marriage unless otherwise allowed by state law.

 Conflict of Interest